Warning: Injured Workers Should Bring A Worker's Injury Claim

 These benefits include funding medical treatment and rehabilitation costs and paying wages lost due to the workplace injury.

 The workers' compensation insurer is obligated to fund these benefits until the worker's injury is deemed stable and stationary by treating doctors.
 But the compensation entitlement extends past these treatment and wage benefits, and a lot of injured workers are not aware of this.

 Permanent impairment and lump sum compensation for work injuries

-Important information for anyone injured at work and seeking personal injury compensation or damages
+Important information for anyone injured at work seeking personal injury compensation

 There are however some very important things that Joe needs to know about WorkCover’s offer to pay lump sum compensation:

 Firstly and most importantly, if you have been injured at work because of negligence or the wrongful act or omission of your employer or co-worker, then you may very well be entitled to bring a lawsuit and receive significant common law damages for your injuries.
 Such a lawsuit is called a "Common Law claim".

 When you bring a Common Law claim, you are claiming for the loss and damage you suffer because of your injuries which includes pain and suffering and loss of amenities of life, loss of income (past and future), out of pocket expenses, future medical expenses, care and assistance required because of your injuries, lost superannuation (past and future), as well as interest on lost wages and out of pocket expenses.

 The Common Law claim is a totally separate claim to your workers' compensation claim, however, the claim is still met by the workers' compensation insurer.

 If you have a case to bring a Common Law claim for your work injury, then you need to be very careful when responding to any lump sum offer of settlement, because if your injury is assessed at less than 20% degree of permanent impairment, then you cannot take the lump sum offer and still sue for damages for your work injury.